Olivier-Boudeville/Ceylan-LEEC/README.md

 It is indeed a Ceylan fork of the original and much appreciated [letsencrypt-erlang](https://github.com/gbour/letsencrypt-erlang) library whose author is Guillaume Bour.

+LEEC is notably used in the context of [US-Web](http://us-web.esperide.org/).

 The main differences introduced by LEEC are:
 - more comments, more spell-checking, much clarification
 - more typing, more runtime checking